• Home/

 Ahead of the game

-Some major companies can see which way the wind is blowing and are already switching to alternatives.
-In 2023, for example, Volkswagen announced it will stop using F-gases in the air conditioning of all its electric cars by 2030.
+Some major companies can see which way the wind is blowing and are already switching to climate-friendly alternatives.
+In 2023, for example, Volkswagen announced it will stop using F-gases in the air conditioning of all its electric cars by 2030, aligning with the EU F-gas phase-down.

-Supermarkets in Europe have seen a dramatic rise in the use of carbon dioxide (CO2 – see box) as a refrigerant over the past 15 years.
+Supermarkets in Europe have seen a dramatic rise in the use of carbon dioxide (CO2) as a refrigerant over the past 15 years.
 They have found they could also make significant savings thanks to efficient heat recovery, improvements in system design, geo-energy storage and integrated systems.

 “Nine out of ten new supermarkets in Europe today are installing natural refrigerants,” says Fredrik Strengbohm, Technical Manager at Caverion, a sustainable buildings provider.
 “Everything is possible without F-gases, even ice-skating rinks, and with lower energy consumption.”